Hello Evil Good Bye World

 “Nora, ya still there...”
 Tara breathed with desperation, “I could use a little help.”
 She knew what her witches could do when they all worked together.

 “We’re on it!”
 Nora said, placed Tara on speaker phone and quickly gathered Naomi and Holly into Godric’s library, the trio began a summoning ritual around the Vesica Pisces circle, this would evoke Aether elemental ability of air-bending.

 Almost instantly, Tara felt that familiar surge of energy; a mystic airlifted her off her feet.
 She closed her eyes and focused.
-Using her strong lungs, toned stomach muscles, the beauty hovered, rising higher, and after a moment, she opened her eye and looked down.
+Using her strong lungs, toned stomach muscles, the beauty hovered, rising higher, and after a moment, she opened her eyes and looked down.
 Now several stories high; she gazed raptly down at Eric enormous estate, appreciating its beauty, splendor and the amazing view of the property from her vantage point.
 Drawing her like a magnet, she looked up into the sky, bravely glaring directly into the intense rays of the sun.
-Aether’s supernatural eyes contained a protective shield and her pupils, from sclera to iris turned snow-white, absorbing the pure light and energy from the heavens.
+Aether’s supernatural eyes contained a protective shield and her pupils, from the sclera to iris turned snow-white, absorbing the pure light and energy from the heavens.

 And just like that, she was off, soaring high into the morning sky.